Avalanche Press Homepage Avalanche Press Online Store

 By Mike Bennighof, Ph.D.

-Here's a look at some of those huge counters that make Zeppelins such a joy to behold.
+Here's a look at some of those huge pieces that make Zeppelins such a joy to behold.

 American Airships

 Shenandoah, a copy of the ill-fated British R.38 (herself a copy of the crashed German L.49) saw a good deal of training and propaganda use before ending her career in a spectacular crash over eastern Ohio.
-She appeared in our now out-of-print Plan Black and of course in the Black Waters book (which uses the same counter sheet) on a small piece.
+She appeared in our long-gone Plan Black game on a small piece.
 The new, bigger piece (and new Zeppelins rules) can be used in place of the small one, and the Zeppelins book adds her to scenarios in Plan Red and Plan Gold.
-We also included her never-named sister R.38 that broke up during testing and christened her Niagara.
+We also included her never-named sister that broke up during testing and christened her Niagara.

 Los Angeles flew more hours than any other American airship.
 Built by the German Zeppelin company as a war reparation, she was the floundering firm's showpiece, with the best technology and craftsmanship of the immediate post-war period.
 She was the only American airship to actually survive service, and was scrapped in 1939 — opening the door to a Second World War at Sea variant.